Please provide your zip code to see plans in your area.

 Ultimately, Medica did remain in the exchange, statewide.
 And their membership grew significantly in 2018, as they were the only insurer offering plans in the exchange.
 In addition, anyone with 2018 off-exchange ACA-compliant individual market coverage in Nebraska also had Medica coverage, as the other insurers had left the market (the bulk of Medica’s membership is on-exchange, however, as the insurer is not actively marketing off-exchange plans).

-Medica is once again the only insurer offering plans in the Nebraska exchange in 2019.
+Medica was once again the only insurer offering plans in the Nebraska exchange in 2019.
 And as described below, Medica has also partnered with the Nebraska Farm Bureau to offer association health plan coverage to farmers in Nebraska for 2019.

 For perspective, here’s a look at individual market QHP (private plans) enrollment numbers in Nebraska over the years: